 International Rescue Committee – Ethiopia

-In November of 2014, the International Rescue Committee invited OMPT to train its hygiene and sanitation staff to make and show videos using simple cameras and cordless video projectors.
-The trainees all worked in the Northern part of the country supporting Eritrean refugees in four camps.
-Program Coordinator, Claire Pelley and and two Local Video Trainers taught 10 staff members to create simple sanitation and hygiene videos.
-They also delivered cameras, projectors, and recharging solutions.
-Their videos, all in the Tigrinya language, cover topics like handwashing promotion and safe water management in the home.
+In November 2014, the International Rescue Committee invited OMPT to train its hygiene and sanitation staff to make and show videos using simple cameras and cordless video projectors.
+The trainees all worked in the Northern part of the country which supports Eritrean refugees in four camps.
+Program Coordinator Claire Pelley and and two Local Video Trainers taught 10 staff members to create simple sanitation and hygiene videos.
+They also delivered cameras, projectors and recharging kits.
+Their videos, all in the Tigrinya language, cover topics like promoting hand washing and safe water management in the home.

 - Partner: International Rescue Committee